Olympic medal table

 Olympics and Paralympics.
 The International Olympic Committee (IOC) does not officially recognize a ranking of participating countries at the Olympic Games.
 Nevertheless, the IOC does publish medal tallies for information purposes, showing the total number of Olympic medals earned by athletes representing each country's respective National Olympic Committee.
 The convention used by the IOC is to sort by the number of gold medals the athletes from a country have earned.
 In the event of a tie in the number of gold medals, the number of silver medals is taken into consideration, and then the number of bronze medals.
 If two countries have an equal number of gold, silver, and bronze medals, they are ordered in the table alphabetically by their IOC country code.

 Background

 The Olympic Charter, Chapter 1, section 6 states that:

+The Olympic Games are competitions between athletes in individual or team events and not between countries...

 The Charter goes even further in Chapter 5, section 57, expressly prohibiting the IOC from producing an official ranking:

+The IOC and the OCOG shall not draw up any global ranking per country.
+A roll of honour bearing the names of medal winners and those awarded diplomas in each event shall be established by the OCOG and the names of the medal winners shall be featured prominently and be on permanent display in the main stadium.

 According to Australian IOC member Kevan Gosper, the IOC began to accommodate medals tables in 1992, releasing 'information' based on the 'gold first' standard.
 The medal tables provided on its website carry this disclaimer:

+The International Olympic Committee (IOC) does not recognise global ranking per country; the medal tables are displayed for information only.
+Furthermore, the results that we publish are official and are taken from the "Official Report" - a document published for each Olympic Games by the Organising Committee.
+However, for the first Olympic Games (until Antwerp in 1920), it is difficult to give the exact number of medals awarded to some countries since teams were composed of athletes from different countries.
+The medal tables by country are based on the number of medals won, with gold medals taking priority over silver and bronze.
+A team victory counts as one medal.